 Protected at all costs, this baby, this little commodity, will change the lives of this woman, her husband, and all those who will cross her destiny, right up to the man who threw her off the train.

-Their story will bring out the worst and the best in human hearts.
+Their story will reveal the worst and the best of human hearts.

 Set during the Second World War, the story tells of a couple of lumberjacks who survive in the forest near the tracks where deportation trains pass.
 One day, the wife, desperate to have a child, finds a baby thrown from a train carrying Jewish deportees and decides to save it, despite her husband's fierce opposition.
 Her husband, who describes the deportees as "heartless", initially refuses to share their misery with the child.
 This poignant tale, which combines the elements of a fairy tale with those of a historical drama, explores universal themes such as hope, compassion and survival in the face of the unspeakable.